juliusv/prometheus_workshop/workshop.md

 wget https://raw.githubusercontent.com/prometheus/prometheus/master/documentation/examples/prometheus.yml
 ```

+NOTE: If you are using Prometheus 0.15.1 (vs. 0.16.0), you will need to rename
+the `external_labels` option to `labels` in this configuration file.

 Take a look at the configuration file.
 It configures global options, as well as
 a single job to scrape metrics from: the Prometheus server itself.